MidSpike/iris-utilities/README.md

 ---

+## Open-Source F.A.Q.

-## Am I allowed to make a Discord Bot from I.R.I.S.
+### Am I allowed to use I.R.I.S.
 Utilities source-code?

-Short answer: yes, I encourage you to do so.
+To contribute, yes, you are allowed to fork I.R.I.S.
+Utilities.

+To re-brand I.R.I.S.
+Utilities, no, you are not allowed.

+To take credit for or claim ownership of I.R.I.S.
+Utilities, no, you are not allowed.

+Remember to check up on the [restrictions below](#legal) for more information.

+### Am I allowed to self-host I.R.I.S.
+Utilities?

-Long answer: there are several restrictions on the usage of I.R.I.S.
+Yes, but there are restrictions on the usage of I.R.I.S.
 Utilities source-code. ([see restrictions below](#legal)).

+Always remember to be kind and to never be malicious.

+Users expect integrity and honesty from all Discord bots on the platform.

 ---